 The fact that our food is less nutritious is made worse when you consider what happens to food once it leaves the farm.
 For convenience, safety and marketing purposes, food is subjected to all kinds of preserving, irradiating, heating and treating that changes the nature of food from its natural state.
 Most major food companies pay more attention to packaging and marketing than the preservation of the nutritional content of the food.
-There is so much abundance in this country, so much so that the government pays farmers NOT to plant.
-Yet we as a society are overfed and undernourished.

 We believe that through the planting and harvesting of Moringa, you can achieve nutritional freedom and return to the era when the food you eat is pure and unadulterated.
 Growing a moringa tree can provide you with all of the nutritional value you need to live a long and healthy life.
-And it is relatively maintenance free!
+And it is relatively maintenance free.

-Moringa - The Miracle Tree
+Moringa - The Miracle Tree / The Tree of Life

 Here are a few of the many nutritional benefits of Moringa Oleifera, the Miracle Tree: